typst/typst/docs/src/guides/guide-for-latex-users.md

 ```

 ### Data types { #data-types }
-You likely already noticed that the arguments have distinctive data types.
-Typst
+You likely already noticed that the arguments have distinct data types.
+Typst's
-supports [many data types]($type).
-Below, there is a table with a few of the
-most important ones and how to write them:
+functionality extends to support numerous different [data types]($type).
+The table presented below highlights some of the most important ones that Typst
+implicitly casts your input into.

 | Data type                            | Example                           |
 |:-------------------------------------|:----------------------------------|